Capacity & Scaling Model

 +75,000 units/month peak response

-Pre-planned flex sites and on-call staffing enable rapid ramp within a defined window.
+Pre-planned flex sites and on-call staffing enable rapid ramp within a defined activation window.

 Strategic Reserve